jstdk/starter/README.md

 - Secure storage for secrets like salts

 ## Make the backend work
 Create a .env file in the project root to and your Supabase key & url.
-The starter uses the following schema
+The starter uses the following schema that needs to be injected in the SQL menu in your Supabase account

 ```
 create table if not exists public.profiles (